The Pit Dragon Chronicles: Heart’s Blood (1984)

 Jakkin returns to Rokk Major with Heart's Blood and wins the pit fights.
 After going to bars with Sarkkhan and drinking chikkar, a man dies in front of Jakkin, telling him to be careful of the Rebel Hideout.
 The cell leader replaces Jakkin with #3, the man who died, and Jakkin is reunited with Akki, at the cell meeting.
 They are given the task of taking a package to the Pit, and told if they open it, it will explode.
 Heart's Blood wins the fight, and they tell Sarkkhan about the package.
 He tells them he will guard it, and they should return to the Nursery.
 Leaving in the truck, they witness an explosion that destroys Rokk Major's pit, and kills Sarkkhan.
 Golden meets them back at the nursery, but the Wardens are not far behind.
 The Rebels framed Jakkin, and Erikkin betrays him to the Wardens.
 Likkarn tells them to run to the mountains and stays to fight the Wardens, using his weed fury.

 Golden, Jakkin, and Akki flee to the mountains, but Golden is badly injured.
 Pursued by the Wardens, they are forced to leave Golden behind in a cave which they had sheltered in during Dark After, using Heart's Blood's body as a door and heater.
 Jakkin manumits the traitorous Erikkin, and Heart's Blood dies from a stinger shot in the neck, her body saving Jakkin and Akki.
 The only shelter they have during Dark After, is Heart's Blood's body, so they crawl into her birth sac.
 In the morning, Jakkin and Akki are reborn out of the dragon blood, and became the first real human Austarians, linked to each other and Heart's Blood's five hatchlings.

 A Sending of Dragons (1987)

 Jakkin and his beloved Akki are currently living in the mountains, having escaped from some oppressive situations that caused them to be on the run.
 Jakkin and Akki are now able to communicate the way the dragons can, due to their "rebirth" from Heart's Blood carcass.
+They share home with all the small dragons that Heart's Blood gave birth to, and acts like parents to them.
 Threatened by the sighting of a strange helicopter, the two decide, rather than fight, to try and hide by taking refuge in the labyrinth of caves inside of the mountain.
-In the caves, they meet dragons completely different from anything they've encountered and a strange people who think dull thoughts in dull colors and have other peculiar traditions and dragon-like habits.
-After witnessing very sanguine and very disturbing rituals, in which dragons were sacrificed at the birth of every child, Jakkin and Akki escape, taking a few dragons along with them.
+In the caves, they meet a strange people who think dull thoughts in dull colors.
+This is how they comunicate, speaking seams like a childish habit to them.
+They get this ability from using female dragons and after whitness how they kill female dragons to give babies dragonlike abilities, Jakkin and Akki decide to escape.
+They rescue one female dragon with them.
+They gets help in this by Heart's Bloods children.
+Outside the realise they must meet the enemy and so they realise that it was Golden who had searched for them.